system76/docs/content/system76-software.md

 Be sure to install the <u>System76 Driver</u> first.
 The steps to do that are [here](/articles/system76-driver).

-If you want to use a AUR helper like [Paru](https://github.com/Morganamilo/paru) then follow the steps on this [page](/articles/system76-driver) as well.
+If you want to use an AUR helper like [Paru](https://github.com/Morganamilo/paru) then follow the steps on this [page](/articles/system76-driver) as well.

 This command will install all of the packages using <u>Paru</u>.